 With so many new customers, it took GM less than two years to sell another million Hydra-Matics, making the Hydra-Matic by far the most successful automatic transmission in the world.

 The Hydra-Matic received a variety of minor changes throughout its life, including revised gearing, new clutches, and several new pump designs.
 For 1951, there was also a new reverse planetary gearset engaged via a hydraulically operated cone clutch.
 The previous pawl was retained, but now served only as a parking brake.

 From an owner standpoint, the most significant revision was the introduction for the 1952 model year of the new Dual-Range Hydra-Matic.
 The production Dual-Range transmission was designed by corporate transmission engineer Kenneth W. Gage, although the basic idea had been described in Earl Thompson’s patent disclosures as far back as 1934.

 As the name implied, the Dual-Range Hydra-Matic now provided two Drive ranges.
 For the sake of clarity, we’ll describe them as “D4” and “D3,” although depending on the make of the car, “D3” might also be called “DLeft” or “S” (for Super) while “D4” might be alternatively described as “DRight” or just “D.” In D4, the transmission would shift normally through all four gears.
 In D3 range, line pressure was applied to hold the 3–4 shift valve closed, just as if the throttle were floored.
 The other shift valves were unaffected, so the transmission could still shift normally between the three lower gears.
-However it wouldn’t shift into fourth until road speed reached the maximum full-throttle upshift point, which depending on axle ratio and tire size was typically between 65 and 72 mph (105 and 115 km/h).
+However it wouldn’t shift into fourth until road speed reached the maximum full-throttle upshift point, which, depending on axle ratio and tire size, was typically between 65 and 72 mph (105 and 115 km/h).
 If you did floor the throttle in D3, the transmission would kick down into second as long as you were below the maximum allowable downshift speed for that gear.
 (The normal Low range was also retained, but was revised to give second-gear starts at part throttle, a useful feature in slippery conditions where first would cause too much wheelspin.)